rcxwhiz/rcxwhiz.github.io/views/projects/eleventy-website.md

 6. Restart NGINX to make sure it doesn't misbehave
 7. Check and make sure everything worked (it did not always work)

-Eventually I got tired of this cumberson process, so I set out to:
+Eventually I got tired of this cumbersome process, so I set out to:

 1. Use a real static site generator
 2. Get some sort of GitHub actions or other CI/CD to automatically deploy the site